 - Covent Garden, London,United Kingdom,WC2H 9JQ

-I’m an education technology specialist with over a decade of experience analyzing tools like Gradescope.
-My insights come from hands-on testing, discussions on platforms like Quora and Medium, and conversations with instructors navigating AI’s rise.
-Let’s explore whether Gradescope can spot ChatGPT-generated content, tackle cheating, and more, while keeping things engaging and trustworthy.
+I’m an education technology consultant who has worked for more than ten years analyzing tools such as Gradescope.
+My insights are from actual testing, debate on Quora and Medium and talk with instructors working with AI’s rise.
+Let’s look at whether Gradescope can detect ChatGPT-produced material, address cheating, and so forth while maintaining things interesting and reliable.

-Gradescope, owned by Turnitin, is a grading platform that streamlines assessment for educators, handling everything from handwritten exams to coding assignments.
-With AI tools like ChatGPT becoming go-to resources for students, whether for drafting essays or solving problems, educators are asking: Does Gradescope have AI detection?
+Gradescope, owned by Turnitin, is a grading platform that simplifies the process of assessment for educators by taking care of everything from handwritten exams to coding assignments.
+When AI tools such as ChatGPT have become the default for students to write essays or solve problems, educators are asking: Does Gradescope have AI detection?
 The stakes are high.
-Academic integrity ensures fair evaluation, and undetected AI use could erode trust in education.
+Academic integrity guarantees that grading is conducted on equal terms, and unidentified AI use may undermine trust in education.

-Imagine a student named Alex, rushing to finish a history essay.
-Tempted by ChatGPT’s speed, Alex generates a polished draft but wonders if Gradescope’s AI detection will flag it.
-This scenario plays out daily, making it critical to understand what Gradescope can and can’t do.
+Picture a student, Alex, who is in a hurry to write a history essay.
+Lured by the speed of ChatGPT, Alex creates a smooth draft but questions whether Gradescope’s AI detection will catch it.
+This is a daily occurrence, and hence, it’s essential to understand what Gradescope can and cannot do.

 So, can Gradescope detect ChatGPT?
 The short answer: not directly.
-Gradescope excels at grading and spotting similarities in student submissions, but it lacks built-in tools specifically designed to identify AI-generated text like ChatGPT’s output.
-Instead, it relies on integration with external services, like Turnitin, for advanced detection.
+Gradescope does an excellent job grading and detecting similarities in student submissions, but it does not have built-in tools to specifically detect AI-generated text such as ChatGPT’s output.
+Instead, it depends on integration with outside services, such as Turnitin, for advanced detection.

 Here’s how it works: